 After graduation in July 1908, Butterworth took a job for a year as a music critic on The Times newspaper, renting rooms in Bloomsbury.
 He then started a teaching job in Sept 1909 at Radley College, 5 miles S of Oxford, which enabled him to continue his contacts with the Oxford musical scene.
 Mary Neal had already visited Oxford to give lecture concerts in October 1908 and in June 1909, while Sharp had lectured there with William Kimber, the Headington morris dancer, in March 1909.
 Butterworth may actually have missed these occasions but at some point he became involved with folk dance, perhaps at the encouragement of his friend Reginald Tiddy (see separate profile).
-Tiddy was first a classics fellow (1905) then an English tutor at Butterworth’s college (from 1905) and was another keen supporter of the Oxford Folk Music Society which was formed in 1910.
-Given that Butterworth was performing the morris in a public display in Feb 1912 and was even collecting dances in April 1912, one should assume a certain length of apprenticeship and it’s certainly possible that Butterworth began his dancing in Oxford during his Radley year*.
+Tiddy was first a classics fellow (1905) then an English tutor at Butterworth’s college.
+He was another keen supporter of the Oxford Folk Music Society which was formed in 1910.
+Given that Butterworth was performing the morris in a public display in Feb 1912 and was even collecting dances in April 1912, one should assume a certain length of apprenticeship and it’s very possible that Butterworth began his dancing in Oxford during his Radley year*.
 Most probably he definitely attended the intensive training at Sharp's Stratford-upon-Avon Folk School in August 1911.

 *For the Oxford Folk Music Society (incl Vaughan Williams lecture Nov 1910) and the Oxford EFDS branch (founded Mar 1912) see Roy Judge http://www.am39.com/oummhist.pdf

-Back in London Sharp had a women’s morris team in place, based at the SW Polytechnic and able to perform at Chelsea Hospital in June 1909 before Edward VII.
+In London Sharp had a women’s morris team in place, based at the SW Polytechnic and able to perform at Chelsea Hospital in June 1909 before Edward VII.
 But he felt he needed a men’s team and had written to Alice Gomme to that effect on 10 Feb 1910, stating that Perceval Lucas was keen and knew ‘one or two men who would like to join’.
-In October 1910 Sharp began teaching a few 'diploma' men from SW Polytechnic including Claud Wright and James Paterson, both students at SW Polytechnic, were available but Douglas Kennedy was only 16 at this time and Butterworth was still at Radley.
-Sharp would have to wait a bit longer.
+In October 1910 Sharp began teaching a few 'diploma' men from SW Polytechnic including Claud Wright and James Paterson (see their profiles) and gradually a demonstration side came together.

 In Sept 1910 Butterworth moved back to London to be with his parents who had just relocated from York.
 He enrolled at the Royal College of Music for one year’s tuition, then went off with Vaughan Williams to East Anglia, song collecting in October 1910.
 But in January 1911 Butterworth’s mother Julia died, aged 61 and he entered upon a very creative period of composing.
-He probably attended the Stratford Summer School that year (Alexander Butterworth's 'Memorial Volume' p54) and definitely attended the Christmas School (Fox Strangways Biography of Sharp p87).
+It seems he attended the Stratford Summer School that year (Alexander Butterworth's 'Memorial Volume' p54) and also the Christmas School (Fox Strangways Biography of Sharp p87).
 Butterworth became a committee member of the EFDS (English Folk Dance Society) not long after it was formed in Dec 1911.

 By 1912 he had left the Royal College of Music and after the première performance of Two English Idylls (based on Sussex folksongs) in February, he felt free to go morris dance collecting in the Bicester area of Oxfordshire in April that year.
 His diary of that fortnight is definitely worth reading (search GB/10 vol10 at vwml.org).
 After obtaining the Bucknell tunes and dances (see profiles of Rolfe and Powell), he worked with Sharp to produce Morris Book V, which came out in 1913.